-Met Council CY23 taxable Social Security wages= \$317,308,401.
+The actual Met Council Social Security wages for CY23 = \$317,308,401

-Assume salary/wage inflation of Social Security wages of 3.0% per year.
+Assume inflation on Social Security wages/salary of 3.0% per year

-Assessment rate increases from .78% to .82% beginning 1/1/26.
+Assume increase in assessment rate from.78% to .96% beginning 1/1/26 .

-The Council will continue to absorb the employer and employee share of the assessment, as assumed in earlier approved fiscal notes.
+The Council will continue to absorb the employer and employee share of the assessment, as was assumed in earlier approved fiscal notes.